Housing Market: Key Economic Indicators

 Residents living near to some units of exempt accommodation complain about its detrimental impact where vulnerable residents are not provided with adequate support.

 The Levelling Up, Housing and Communities Committee (LUHC) described the system of exempt accommodation as “a complete mess” in a report published on 27 October 2022.
-It found good providers, but in the worst cases found evidence of “exploitation of vulnerable people” and landlords who are making “excessive profits” from high rents paid for by Housing Benefit.
+It found good providers, but in the worst cases there’s evidence of “exploitation of vulnerable people” and landlords who are making “excessive profits” from high rents paid for by Housing Benefit.

 Bob Blackman MP drew sixth place in the Private Members Bill ballot in May 2022 and introduced the Supported Housing (Regulatory Oversight) Bill on 15 June 2022.
 The bill and its explanatory notes were published on